 12.1 Certification of Minimum Parking Requirements

 Each application for a Zoning Permit or a Certificate of Occupancy shall include information as to the location and dimensions of off-street parking and the means of ingress and egress to such space.
-This information shall be in sufficient detail to enable the Zoning Administrator to determine whether the requirements of this Section are met
+This information shall be in sufficient detail to enable the Zoning Administrator to determine whether the requirements of this Section are met.

 12.2 Combination of Required Parking Space